 A: You’ll want to be sure and check the following which are the most common causes of failed sharing to Facebook:

 Confirm your Facebook Application is Published

 This step is easy to overlook!
-If your Facebook Application is not yet published then shares to Facebook will fail.
+If your Facebook Application is not yet published, sharing to Facebook will fail.
 Follow these steps to publish your Facebook Application if it has not yet been published.

 You can check the exact setup of your site’s URL by visiting a gallery page on your site and viewing the url shown in the browser’s address bar.

-Q: How can I change the name displayed in the top of the share on Facebook?
+Q: How can I change the name displayed in the top of the share on Facebook window?

 A: The name you’ve given your Facebook Application will appear in the Facebook share from your galleries.
 For example, the following shows that my Facebook Application is named “Envira Gallery Social Addon”: